klamberth27/SharePointADGroupsInventory/README.md

 ### Check the Output

 - The results will be saved in two CSV files:
-  - `SharePoint_AD_Groups_report.csv`: Contains details about SharePoint Online groups.
+  - `SharePoint_AD_Groups_report.csv`: Contains details about all SharePoint AD groups.
   - `AD_Groups_Details.csv`: Contains detailed information about the associated Azure AD groups.

 ## Troubleshooting